paraspell/xcm-tools/apps/xcm-api/README.md

 Possible parameters:

-- `from`: (required): Represents the Parachain from which the assets will be transferred.
+- `from`: (optional): Represents the Parachain from which the assets will be transferred.
 - `exchange`: (optional): Represents the Parachain DEX on which tokens will be exchanged (If not provided, DEX is selected automatically based on best price output).
-- `to`: (required): Represents the Parachain to which the assets will be transferred.
+- `to`: (optional): Represents the Parachain to which the assets will be transferred.
 - `currencyFrom`: (required): Represents the asset being sent.
 - `currencyTo`: (required): Represents the received asset.
 - `amount`: (required): Specifies the amount of assets to transfer.
 - `slippagePct`: (required): Specifies the slippage percentage.
 - `recipientAddress`: (required): Specifies the recipient's address.
-- `injectorAddress`: (required): Specifies the sender's address.
+- `senderAddress`: (required): Specifies the sender's address.

 ```js
 const response = await fetch('http://localhost:3001/router', {